Barbie To Twilight: The Highest-Grossing Movies By Female Directors

 Directed by: Catherine Hardwick

-The Twilight Saga is considered a cult favourite and over the years has had an impact on pop culture.
+During the time of its release, The Twilight Saga captured pop culture in a way no other franchise from the late 2000s and early 2010s could even dream about.
+The films, which were critically panned, nevertheless became a sensation among teenagers (the infamous Jacob vs Edward debate comes to mind).

 In the first movie, Twilight, teenager Bella Swan moves to Forks, Washington and falls for the mysterious Edward Cullen.
-Edward is a vampire belonging to a family that refrains from consuming blood, and rather than being frightened, Bella becomes entangled in a love affair with her immortal counterpart.
-Bella then discovers his family are also vampires.
+Unbeknownst to her, Edward is a vampire belonging to a family that refrains from consuming blood.
+Once she finds out, rather than being frightened, Bella becomes entangled in a love affair with her immortal counterpart.
 As their love deepens, a trio of rogue vampires threatens Bella’s life, leading to a climactic confrontation.

 IMDb rating: 5.3/10